siegeon/magic.lambda.mail/README.md

 ```

 **FYI** - If you exchange the above username/password combination, and open your GMail account for _"insecure apps"_,
-the above will actually allow you to send emails using your GMail account.
+the above will allow you to send emails using your GMail account.

 Assuming you have the above somewhere in your configuration, you can construct and send an email using something
 like the following.
 Which probably makes things more convenient, allowing you to avoid thinking about connection